 The description of the barracks was that from the floor, the barrack’s walls were open with screening going up three feet from the bottom of the outside walls.
 Above that, the walls were woven bamboo that allowed the air to pass through them.
 Bathroom facilities appeared to be limited and a man was considered lucky if he washed by a faucet with running water.

-With the arrival of the 192nd Tank Battalion, the Provisional Tank Group was activated on November 27.
+With the arrival of the 192nd Tank Battalion, the Provisional Tank Group was activated on November 27th.
 Besides the 194th, the tank group contained the 192nd Tank Battalion, and the 17th Ordnance Company – which arrived in the Philippines with the 194th – joined on the 29th.
 Military documents written after the war show the tank group was scheduled to be composed of three light tank battalions and two medium tank battalions.
 Col. James Weaver who had been put in command of the 192nd in San Francisco left the 192nd and was appointed head of the tank group and promoted to brigadier general.
+Since the 192nd had an extra tank company, the process was begun to transfer D Company to the 194th.
+With the start of the war, this transfer was never completed and the company officially remained part of the 192nd.

 It is known that during this time the battalions went on at least two practice reconnaissance missions under the guidance of the 194th.
 They traveled to Baguio on one maneuver and to the Lingayen Gulf on the other maneuver.
 Gen. Weaver, the tank group commander, was able to get ammunition from the post’s ordnance department on the 30th, but the tank group could not get time at one of the firing ranges at the base.